-- i) Campers are only allowed to swim when there is a lifeguard on duty that is certified by a nationally recognized certifying body.
-A member of the medical staff will always be in attendance when anyone is at the pool and will have a First Aid kit readily accessible. - ii) The public pool staff will also assess water hazards and determine appropriate swimming conditions. - iii) All participants will be instructed in the policies before going to the pool.
-Volunteers stay with the group at all times with a camper/volunteer ratio of 2:1 maintained. - iv) Campers must stay together with their cabin group on route to the pool or returning to their cabins from the pool. - v) CKAKC trained staff will evaluate the site and determine what activities are appropriate for the group. - vi) All participants will be informed as to the boundaries of the areas to be used before getting into the pool. - vii) Counselors will be informed of the camper's swimming ability or restrictions as listed on the Camper Application.
-Counselors will check with a member of the medical staff prior to allowing a camper to swim to ensure that the camper's health will not be endangered.
-Ports and IV's may limit a camper's ability to swim.
+- i) Campers are only allowed to swim when there is a lifeguard on duty that is certified by a nationally recognized certified body.
+A member of the medical staff will always be in attendance when anyone is at the pool and will have a First Aid kit readily accessible. - ii) The public pool staff will also assess water hazards and determine appropriate swimming conditions. - All participants will be instructed in the policies before going to the pool.
+Volunteers stay with the group with a camper/volunteer ratio of 2:1 maintained. - iv) Campers must stay together with their cabin group on route to the pool or returning to their cabins from the pool. - v) CKAKC trained staff will evaluate the site and determine what activities are appropriate for the group. - vi) All participants will be informed as to the boundaries of the areas to be used before getting into the pool. - vii) Counselors will be informed of the camper's swimming ability or restrictions as listed on the Camper Application.
+Counselors will check with a medical staff member before allowing a camper to swim to ensure their health will not be endangered.
+Ports and IVs may limit a camper's ability to swim.
 The medical team will be aware of swimming limitations from the camper's application and will relay these limitations to the counselors.